-Adding multimedia to a press release provides another opportunity to embed SEO keywords and a call to action for the reader.
+Adding multimedia to a press release provides another opportunity to embed SEO in your PR efforts and a call-to-action for the reader.
 The benefits of SEO help the press release get picked up on additional websites, creating more web crawler hits.

 We’ve been noticing more often that reporters want images as they work on their stories.
 The media landscape has evolved and a big emphasis has been placed on digital news and social media.
 Photos, screen shots and infographics are top favorites, but many media outlets have dedicated pages of their site to video content as well.

 The use of video has been a great support for our clients’ educational efforts.
 We produced a multi-part video series, each focused on a topic to educate advisors and investors around alternative investments.
 The client added this to their educational library on their website and we were able to promote this initiative successfully with the media.